Simón Bolívar: Ecuador, Peru, and Bolivia: 1821–1826

-Choosing to ignore Olañeta, La Serna ordered his forces to concentrate at Cuzco to face Bolívar.
+In May 1824, conservative Royalist general Pedro Antonio Olañeta, based in the region of Upper Peru, rebelled against la Serna.
+Bolívar seized the opportunity to advance into the Junín region, where he defeated Canterac at the Battle of Junín on 6 August, driving them out of Peru.
+Bolívar’s victory in the Battle of Junín put an end to the military campaigns of the Wars of Independence once and for all.
+Paradoxically, the defeat of Spain also weakened Bolívar, whose legitimacy as Liberator depended on the continuity of the Spanish threat.
+Choosing to ignore Olañeta, la Serna ordered his forces to concentrate at Cuzco to face Bolívar.
 Heavy rainfall in September halted Bolívar's advance, and on 6 October he gave command of the army to Sucre and moved to Huancayo to manage political affairs.

-On 24 October, Bolívar received a letter from Santander informing him that the Colombian congress had stripped him of his military and civil authority in favor of Sucre and Santander, respectively.
+On 24 October, Bolívar received a letter from Santander informing him that because he had accepted the dictatorship of Peru the Colombian congress had stripped him of his military and civil authority in favor of Sucre and Santander, respectively.
 Although indignant and resentful of Santander, Bolívar wrote to him on 10 November to communicate his acquiescence and reoccupied Lima on 5 December 1824.
-On 9 December, Sucre decisively defeated La Serna's Royalists at the Battle of Ayacucho and accepted the surrender of all Royalist forces in Peru.
+On 9 December, Sucre decisively defeated la Serna's Royalists at the Battle of Ayacucho and accepted the surrender of all Royalist forces in Peru.
 The garrison of Callao and Olañeta ignored the surrender.
-Shortly after arriving in Lima, Bolívar began a siege of Callao that lasted until January 1826, and sent Sucre into Upper Peru to eliminate Olañeta, which he accomplished in April 1825.
+Shortly after arriving in Lima, Bolívar began a siege of Callao that lasted until January 1826, and sent Sucre into Upper Peru to eliminate Olañeta.
+Oleñeta was killed at the Battle of Tumusla prior to Sucre's arrival.
+With Irish volunteer Francisco Burdett O'Connor serving as his second in command, Sucre completed the liberation of Upper Peru in April 1825.